0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 Let's use the 2048 game as example to describe the scenario when you are trying to roll out a new version of your container application.
 In my environment, I have:

-- a Kubernetes service `service/service-2048` using `NodePort` to expose the service
+- A Kubernetes service `service/service-2048` using `NodePort` to expose the service
-- the deployment also have 5 copy of Pods for 2048 game, which are the backend application is waiting the connections forwarding by Application Load Balancer (ALB)
+- The deployment also have 5 copy of Pods for 2048 game, which is my backend application waiting for connections forwarding by Application Load Balancer (ALB)

 ```bash
 NAMESPACE     NAME                                          READY   STATUS    RESTARTS   AGE